 Here you'll find essential travel information.
-Find what you need before you set off on your South Australian adventure today.
+Find what you need before you set off on your South Australian adventure.

 Discover South Australia

 Adelaide population: 1 203 200 in September 2010

 State population: 1 647 800 in September 2010

 Coastline: 4800 kilometres (with 100 islands)

 Aerial view of Glenelg beach – one of Adelaide's favourite spots along the coast.

 Public health care

 Australia's public health care system is called Medicare.
 Eligibility for benefits is generally restricted to residents of Australia.
 While Australia does have reciprocal healthcare agreements with several countries, it is best to check before you leave home and to always have appropriate travel insurance.

 Vaccinations are not required unless you have come from or visited a yellow fever infected country or zone within six days before entering Australia.
 No other health certificate is needed.